 Please comment to share your experience!
 Have you tried both variations of Salabhasana or Locust Pose before?
 Have you tried a more advanced version?
 Which is your favorite?
 Always remember, be kind!

-One thought on “Asana April 2022: Yamas (Interpersonal Ethics) – Salabhasana (Locust Pose)”
+2 thoughts on “Asana April 2023: Yamas (Interpersonal Ethics) – Salabhasana (Locust Pose)”

 Fantastic Read !